chathugaj/budget-me/README.md

 # Budeget Me

-Budget me is a python terminal app,which runs in the Code Institute mock terminal on Heroku users can add expences to different categories and summerize their expences.
+Budget me is a python terminal app,which runs in the Code Institute mock terminal on Heroku users can add expenses to different categories and summerize their expenses.

 [live link] https://budget-me-6513f36b98ac.herokuapp.com/